joedougherty/sqlite3_concurrent_writes_test_suite/README.md

 ### Conclusion: Will it Do the Trick? ###

-I _did_ finally start hitting failures once I started trying to feed it 500 new records.
+I _did_ finally start hitting failures once I started trying to feed it 500 new records simultaneously.

 In this case, though, I think that is a tradeoff I am willing to live with.